 In the early stages of your business’ life, once you’ve secured your first customers, it’s up to you to make them lifelong.
-Check in with them when appropriate, whether it’s daily, weekly, or once a month.
+Check-in with them when appropriate, whether it’s daily, weekly, or once a month.
 Send your early adopters a thank you card.
-When you acknowledge them for helping you out, they’re not only customers, but potentially associates.
+When you acknowledge them for helping you out, they’re not only customers but potential associates.
 Who knows when their skills might come in handy for your business!

 Your customers are real people with real companies with real problems.
 Acknowledge not just that you can help them, but that you WANT to help them can do wonders for expanding your customer base.
 A company that shows they care can go a long way in keeping a loyal user base.
-Keep your foundations strong with these concepts and you’ll be on the fastest path to success!
+Keep your foundations strong with these concepts and you’ll be finding customers in no time!